ehoner8/Calculator/README.md

 # Calculator
-A hand-made calculator app using C.
+A hand-made calculator app using C. See design.pdf for more details.